-Organizational readiness is another factor that impacts on e-procurement strategy Mehrtens, (2001).
-Many firms are experiencing a number of major problems of considerable media and software vendor type and often no theoretical basis behind the determination of which application are most appropriate Cox, (2001).
+Organizational readiness is another factor that impacts on e-procurement strategy Min H Galle W.P (2003)Many firms are experiencing a number of major problems of considerable media and software vendor type and often no theoretical basis behind the determination of which application are most appropriate.
 To attain the greatest benefits, purchasing processes should be evaluated and improved before adopting e-procurement tools.
-Internet technologies enable integration with trading partners, yet amplify the need for fundamental organizational change Power and Singh, (2007).
+Internet technologies enable integration with trading partners, yet amplify the need for fundamental organizational change.
 Internal barriers to e-procurement adoption are more significant than customer or supplier barriers.
 Lack of organizational readiness has been attributed mainly to human readiness.
-This implies that there is need for supply firms to exhibit professionalism to ensure that their own organizations are ready for e-procurement adoption, Hartley (2006); Frohlich, (2002).
+This implies that there is need for supply firms to exhibit professionalism to ensure that their own organizations are ready for e- procurement adoption, Gattiker, T.F Huang X Scharz J.L (2007)

 E-procurement can be used to support broader public or government procurements through both traditional and e-commerce processes.
 E-procurement through public domain can be seen as a policy tool to support the delivery of public procurement policy, improving transparency and efficiency Carayannis and Popescu, (2005).
-It can assist government in the same way it does to business to make better decisions by improving supply performance and getting more value Croom and Brandon, (2005).
+It can assist government in the same way it does to business to make better decisions by improving supply performance and getting more value Presuti W (2003)

-Strategic factors, where a company may adopt E-technologies as part of its overarching strategy, contributing to improving the firm's performance and increasing competitive advantage.
+Strategic factors, where a company may adopt e-technologies as part of its overarching strategy, contributing to improving the firms' performance and increasing competitive advantage.
 The strategic use of e-business has been considered in several studies, and how e-business strategy aligns with the overarching business strategy of a firm.
-The internet was only become a powerful source of competitive advantage if it is integrated in the firms' overall strategies Porter, (2001).
-The role of IT has evolved from a productivity tool to a more strategic level Wu et al, (2003).
-An e-business strategy should specify the aims, goals and context of the application Soliman and Youssef, (2001); these choices should be aligned processes Graham and Hardaker, (2000).
-These studies suggest that if organizations are being strategic in their e-procurement adoption, they should have a specific e-procurement strategy and that this was align with broader organizational strategies.
+The internet will be only become a powerful source of competitive advantage if it is integrated in the firms' overall strategies.
+The role of IT has evolved from a productivity tool to a more strategic level.
+An e-business strategy should specify the aims, goals and context of the application; these choices should be aligned processes Presuti W (2003).
+These studies suggest that if organizations are being strategic in their e-procurement adoption, they should have a specific e-procurement strategy and that this will be align with broader organizational strategies.

 Different factors in supply chain performance have got different powers, legitimacy and urgency.
-E-procurement can have an effect on trust in supply chain relationships Gattiker et al, (2007); Lack of assistance and structural inertia of large organizations in supply chains can be a disincentive to implement e- business Zhu, (2006).
-Different industries show different propensities to e-procurement adoption, related to use of existing information exchange infrastructures prior to the advents of the internet Caglliano, (2005).
-The greatest benefit of e-business occurs when its application is fully integrated throughout the supply chain of a firm Currie, (2000).
-E-procurement is more likely to be adopted if it is perceived that suppliers have capabilities to deal with it; there are difficulties in integrating information systems across firm's boundaries in supply chains if suppliers lack capability Bagchi and Skjoett-Larsen, (2003).
+E-procurement can have an effect on trust in supply chain relationships Presuti W (2003); Lack of assistance and structural inertia of large organizations in supply chains can be a disincentive to implement e- business Zhu, (2006).
+Different industries show different propensities to e-procurement adoption, related to use of existing information exchange infrastructures prior to the advents of the interne).
+The greatest benefit of e-business occurs when its application is fully integrated throughout the supply chain of a firm.
+E-procurement is more likely to be adopted if it is perceived that suppliers have capabilities to deal with it; there are difficulties in integrating information systems across firm's boundaries in supply chains if suppliers lack capability Emiliani M SteceD(2004)."

-2.3 Benefits of e-procurement
+2.5 Benefits of e-procurement

-Heywood, (2002) believes that e-procurement offers enough benefits to a firm to be considered a strategy for competitive advantage.
+GosainsMalhotra, A El Sawy, O.A (2005)"believes that e-procurement offers enough benefits to a firm to be considered a strategy for competitive advantage.

 There is potential for organizations to realize numerous benefits from e-procurement implementation.
-Cost savings can be achieved where buyers report an average reduction in purchase price of up to 17 percent Bartezzaghi et al, (2005).
-An interesting point is made by Barrat and Rosdhal, (2002) who claim that the internet actually reduces "maverick" buying.
+Cost savings can be achieved where buyers report an average reduction in purchase price of up to 17 percent.
+An interesting point is made by Gosains Malhotra, A El Sawy, O.A (2005)"who claim that the internet actually reduces "maverick" buying.